The World of Yesterday: Sunset

 Zweig says that before Hitler came to power, people had never traveled so much in Europe.
 He continues to travel at this time, particularly about his career and fame as a writer.
 However, despite his success, Zweig says he remains humble and does not change his habits: he continues to stroll with his friends in the streets, and he does not disdain going to the provinces to stay in small hotels.

 If there is one trip that taught him a lot, it is the one to Russia.
 Russia had always been on his list, but he still did his best to remain politically neutral.
 Finally, he has the opportunity to officially go to Russia in an unbiased way: on the birthday of Leo Tolstoy, a great Russian writer.
 At first, fascinated by the authenticity of the inhabitants, their friendliness, and their warm welcome, by the profound simplicity of Tolstoy's tomb, he left with great caution.
 Following one of the parties, he realizes that someone has slipped him a letter in French, warning him of the propaganda of the Soviet regime.
 He begins to reflect on the intellectual stimulation that exile can promote.

 Later, he had the opportunity to use his celebrity to ask a favor of Benito Mussolini, to spare the life of Giuseppe Germani.
 His wife had begged the writer to intervene, to put pressure on Mussolini by organizing an international protest.
 Instead, Zweig preferred to send a letter personally to Duce, and Mussolini granted his request.

 Back in Salzburg, he was impressed by the cultural scope that the city had taken, which had become the artistic center of Europe.
 It thus has the opportunity to welcome the great names of literature and painting.
 Seeing these artists and writers allows him to complete his autographs and first drafts collection.
 Zweig looks back on this passion of which he boasts of his expertise and admits to seeking, above all, the secrets of the creation of masterpieces.
-However, unfortunately, with Hitler's rise to power, his collection gradually fell apart.
+However, with Hitler's rise to power, his collection gradually fell apart.